anacapdeville/anacapdeville/README.md

 ### Hi there 👋

-My name is Ana Flávia and I am currently studying Software Development at Trybe.
-I have knowledge in React, JavaScript, HTML and CSS.
-I am looking for a opportunity as Front-End web developer.
+- My name is Ana Flávia and I am a backend software developer;
+- I have experience with using Java, Spring Boot, Azure, Postman, Swagger and writing unit tests;
+- I have knowledge in React, JavaScript, HTML and CSS;
+- I am graduated in Metallurgical Engineering and Chemistry.

 ## 📫 Get in touch
 - Email: anaflvia@gmail.com